betobeto/alzamon-site/_comics/comics-danielandelias-pilot.md

       cp_full: /assets/images/comics/2014_cm_danielElias03@1500w.jpg
 ---

-## Some words about this comic
+## About this comic

-Daniel and Elias are original characters I designed back in the 90s, ergo a long time ago.
-One of my persistent dreams is to create an ongoing comic or graphic novel series with them and this has been so far the closest I've got to it.
+Daniel and Elias are original characters I designed back in the 90s — so this has been a long time coming.
+One of my persistent goals is to create an ongoing comic or graphic novel series with them and this has been so far the closest I've gotten to it.
 I still think this came up fine as a result.